The systole of random hyperbolic 3-manifolds: Introduction

 The \textit{systole} of a hyperbolic $n$-manifold $M$ is the length of the shortest geodesic of $M$.
 It constitutes one of the simplest geometric invariants of M, yet gives very rich information about the manifold.
 Indeed, it is related to many other of its geometric properties, like the volume \cite{Gromov}, the diameter \cite{Bavard, BalacheffParlier}, the kissing number \cite{Parliersys, FourtierBourquePetri}, or the Cheeger constant \cite{BrooksCheegercst}.

-The study of systolic geometry started early in 1949 with Loewner, who proved an inequality for the systole of the 2-torus in terms of its area \cite{Pu}.
-This was followed by Pu, who stated a similar inequality for the real projective plane \cite{Pu}.
-Some years later, Gromov gave one of the most well known results in the area \cite{Gromov}; he proved an upper-bound on the 1-systole of essential $n$-manifolds (such as hyperbolic manifolds) in terms only of their volume, for all $n\geq2$.
+The study of systolic geometry started early in 1949 with Loewner, who proved an inequality for the systole of the 2-torus in terms of its area.
+This was first mentioned in Pu's paper \cite{Pu}, who then stated in this same work a similar inequality for the real projective plane.
+Some years later, Gromov gave one of the most well known results in the area \cite{Gromov}; he proved an upper-bound on the 1-systole of essential $n$-manifolds (such as hyperbolic manifolds) in terms only of their volume, for all $n\geq2.$

 Over the years, there has been extensive research on the behavior of the systole of hyperbolic manifolds.
 It is known, for instance, that the infimum of the systole of any closed hyperbolic $n$-manifold with vol($M$)$\leq v$ is zero for $v$ large enough if $n=2,3$, and tends to zero as $v\rightarrow \infty$ for $n\geq4$ \cite{Agol, Belolipetsky}.
 Nonetheless, the behaviour of the maximum of this value as the volume grow, is still unknown for any $n\geq2$.
 Thus, many results in the field are about finding sharper lower and upper bounds of it, and examples of manifolds with large systole. (see Section \ref{NotesRef} for more details).